|

 cylinder, is immersed in the water contained within and when

-energised heats the water.
+energised heats the contents.
 Immersion heaters are typically

 fitted with a thermostat which can be adjusted on the cap by

 turning the indicator dial.
-When operating, an immersion
+When power is connected, an immersion

 heater will heat water until the set temperature is reached